Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Conclusion and Future Work

 Here, we introduce a variant of the voter model in which nodes can be agnostic, i.e., have no opinion or colour.
 Once gnostic, nodes cannot return to being agnostic.
 This can therefore been seen as a merge between two well-studied processes: the classical voter model and the rumour spreading process.
 Our approach allows for efficient estimation of the consensus probabilities for many different information transmission protocols (such as, synchronous pull, asynchronous pull, asynchronous push and asynchronous push-and-pull).
 We also provide a martingale akin to the one from the classical voter model, and use it to compute exact probabilities of consensus for complete graphs, and initial configurations in general graphs but where there are no edges between agnostic nodes.

 In future work, we consider attempting exact computation of the consensus probabilities for other graph families, like $d$-regular graphs.
-Moreover, as observed in Section~\ref{sec:related_work} there is an information transmission protocol that involves nodes transitioning into an undecided state.
-That protocol has the advantage of guaranteeing (with probability converging to $1$) that a majority opinion achieves consensus.
-We find it an interesting question whether the results with that protocol also hold in the case where agnostic nodes are present and how the agnostic nodes influence the consensus times.
-Additionally, it may be of interest to study continuous consensus protocols~\cite{mizrahi2008continuous} in the presence of initially agnostic processes.
+In general, determining the complexity class of exact computation of consensus probabilities is an interesting and challenging open problem.
+Lastly, it may be of interest to study continuous consensus protocols~\cite{mizrahi2008continuous} in the presence of initially agnostic processes.